Sell your RSUs

-Most people hold their RSU’s (Restricted Stock Units) too long.
+Most executives hold their RSUs (Restricted Stock Units) too long after vest.

-By holding and not selling your RSU’s you’re effectively betting that your company’s stock will outperform alternative investments like other stocks or the overall market.
-You might be right, but that’s a big bet most people shouldn’t lay down.
-You’re also increasing your investment risk profile substantially.
+By holding and not selling your RSUs you’re effectively betting that your company’s stock will outperform all available alternative investments: other stocks, companies, ETF's, etc...
+You might be right, but that’s a big bet most people would not make with careful thought.
+Why?
+You're increasing portfolio risk and concentration substantially.

-So I have a lot of friends who work at public companies in the Bay Area.
-In all of these companies equity in the form of RSU’s is a significant portion of compensation.
+Most of my friends (and clients) work at public companies in the Bay Area.
+In all of these companies equity in the form of RSUs is a significant portion of compensation.

-The vast majority of people I know hold their RSU’s long after they have already vested.
-In fact, their vested RSU’s are often a material portion of their net worth.
+The vast majority of people I know hold their RSUs long after they have already vested.
+In fact, their vested RSUs may often comprise a material portion of their net worth.

-Punchline: You should sell at least some of your RSU’s on the day they vest.
+Punchline: You should sell at least some of your RSUs on the day they vest.
 If you want to hold onto 10%, 20% or even 50%, fine.
-But holding 100% is likely irresponsible.
+But holding 100% is likely not optimal in a long-term investment strategy.

 There are two main reasons::